EdaAkaltun/Project-T/README.md

 - Each script is provided with comments and documentation to assist in understanding the code and its functionality.
 - Feel free to modify the scripts.
+- Climada is downloaded along when using requirements.txt, but not necessary to run the script.
+This portion can be skipped.

 ```